 The most common mistake people make is to commit to a language before they are familiar with it.
 This includes fundamentals and intricate details.

 By understanding these things, learners can rationalize what they find difficult.
-But, of course, there are a few things that everyone struggles with.
+Of course, there are a few things that everyone struggles with.

 The difficulty of learning Chinese arises from many factors.

 Aside from its highly different grammar style, its vocabulary is also extremely foreign.
-Further, its conjugation includes honorifics and subtleties.
-Thus, it becomes more confusing.
+Further, its conjugation includes honorifics and subtleties, making it more confusing.

 The process of grasping all this takes time, effort, and patience.

-This article explains the concepts that make Chinese understanding difficult for new learners.
-So let’s take a closer look at these points.
+This article explains the concepts that make understanding Chinese difficult for new learners.
+Let’s examine these points more closely.

 Knowing the alphabet and characters of any language is the foremost step.

-An alphabet system that differs entirely from your mother tongue can make learning a new language difficult.
-Specifically, this applies to learners whose native language follows a different script.
+Learning a new language can be difficult if the alphabet differs entirely from your mother tongue’s.
+This applies explicitly to learners whose native language follows a different script.

-A variety of elements make up all Chinese characters, known as radicals.
+All Chinese characters comprise a variety of elements known as radicals.
 The combination of these 214 radicals makes thousands of Hànzì (汉字), the alphabetic system used for writing Chinese.

 There are thousands of simplified characters.
-And if we add the traditional ones useful in Hong Kong, Macau, Taiwan, and even a little in mainland China, it would easily cross over 50,000 characters.
+If we add the traditional ones that are useful in Hong Kong, Macau, Taiwan, and even a little mainland China, the total would easily exceed 50,000 characters.

 But it’s not as bad and unsettling as you might think.
 You only need 6,000 to 8,000 simplified Chinese characters for most purposes.
 You can even read a newspaper with only 2-3,000.
 The same is also required to achieve a lower advanced level.